-Koutakis, N., and Ozdemir, Metin (2010).
+Koutakis, N., & Ozdemir, M. (2010).
 Latent growth curve analysis taking clustered data into account on a quasi experimental parent targeted intervention trial: The Orebro Prevention Program.
 Center for Development at the Research School of Law, Psychology, and Social Work, Orebro University, Orebro, Sweden.

 Koutakis, N., Stattin, H., & Kerr, M. (2008).
 Reducing youth alcohol drinking through a parent-targeted intervention: the Örebro Prevention Program.
 Addiction, 103, 1629-1637.